 That’s because Google uses social signs to recognize certain web pages and brands.

-But you have to use Twitter in the right way to skyrocket your search engine rankings.
+But you have to use Twitter in the right way.

 Use targeted keywords on Twitter just like you do on your web pages and blog content.
 Google will recognize the keywords associated with your brand on Twitter, too.